GMTrevis/Homeassistant-NodeRed-Systemair-VTR300/README.md

 - C-Alarm

 ## Node Red “map”:
-A “map” of the modbus flow in Node Red where modbus read/write is handled, numbered to give an idea where you need to modify the flow in Node Red.
+A “map” of the flow in Node Red where modbus read/write is handled, numbered to give an idea where you need to modify the flow in Node Red.
 I might miss some points below, but it will give you a rough idea.
 - ![VTR300_node_red_map](https://github.com/GMTrevis/Homeassistant-NodeRed-Systemair-VTR300/blob/main/Views/VTR300_node_red_map.png)

 ### Outdoor temperature compensation: